Oregon City Code:

-The city council, upon recommendation of the plan commission may vary regulations imposed by this Code in harmony with the general purpose and intent of the article, but only in specific instances herein described.
+The city council, upon recommendation of the plan commission may vary regulations imposed by this Code in harmony with the general purpose and intent of the chapter, but only in specific instances herein described.
 No variation shall be permitted unless the council shall make a finding of fact based upon the standards herein prescribed, that there are difficulties or hardships involved in the strict application of these regulations.

 - Applicant’s name.